-Week in Wrestling: Shane Douglas Grades the WWE Roster
+Week in Wrestling: Shane Douglas grades the WWE roster

 - Shane Douglas hands out grades for WWE’s biggest names, Eric Bischoff shoots on Lex Luger, an interview with Tessa Blanchard (Tully’s daughter) and much, much more.

 SI.com’s Week in Wrestling is published every Wednesday and provides beneath the surface coverage of the business of pro wrestling.
-This edition includes Shane Douglas grading the WWE roster; a Wrestlers’ Tribune with Tony Schiavone; the Nitro Files with Eric Bischoff; and Five Questions with Tessa Blanchard.
+This edition includes Shane Douglas grading the WWE roster; The Shoot with Tony Schiavone; the Nitro Files with Eric Bischoff; and Five Questions with Tessa Blanchard.

 Midterms with Shane Douglas